The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 How to Register

 Register to vote online.
 Alternatively, download, print, and fill out the Illinois mail-in voter registration form.
-Mail or hand-deliver the completed form to your County Clerk or Board of Election Commissioners by October 11, 2022.
+Mail the form 28 days before Election Day or hand-deliver the completed form to your County Clerk or Board of Election Commissioners.

 Check your registration status.